Insulators – Mesothelioma Lawsuit Claims

 Insulators – Veterans and Asbestos Exposure

-There are 21.5 million current living Veterans according to the U.S. Department of Veterans Affairs.
-Veterans who served between 1940 and 1970 have the greatest risk of developing Mesothelioma or an asbestos-related cancer.
+There are 21.5 million current living Veterans, according to the U.S. Department of Veterans Affairs.
+Veterans who served between 1940 and 1970 have the highest risk of developing Mesothelioma or asbestos-related cancer.
 Navy Veterans who served during World War II and the Korean War have the highest incidence of Asbestos-related diseases.

 - Mesothelioma primarily occurs in Veterans between the ages of 55-75.